fliot/scrapy-ninja-proxies/README.rst

 After this all requests will be proxied using one of the proxies obtained though your proxy services scrapy.ninja subscription.

-**Being scrapy.ninja subscribers, your active/working proxies list is automatically updated each 15 minutes.**
+**Being scrapy.ninja subscribers, your active/working proxy list is automatically updated each 15 minutes.**

 Requests with "proxy" set in their meta are not handled by scrapy-ninja-proxies.
 To disable proxying for a request set